Forester93/thy-will/README.md

 ## Contributing

-Contact the team as per the above information.
+Contact the team as per the below contact information.

 | Name            | Email                    | Phone Numer         | GitHubProfile                                                  |
 | --------------- | ------------------------ | ------------------- | -------------------------------------------------------------- |